MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 There are two types of container images:

-- **Base OS Images** – these are provided by Microsoft and include the core OS components.
+**Base OS Images** – these are provided by Microsoft and include the core OS components.

-- **Container Images** – a custom container image that is derived from a Base OS image.
+**Container Images** – a custom container image that is derived from a Base OS image.

 ## Base OS images

 ### Install image

 Container OS images can be found and installed using the ContainerImage PowerShell module.
 Before using this module, it will need to be installed.
 The following command can be used to install the module.
+For more information on using the Container Image OneGet PowerShell module see, [Container Image Provider](https://github.com/PowerShell/ContainerProvider).

 ```none
 Install-PackageProvider ContainerImage -Force